 Environmental modification waiver service rates with the exception of ramps are manually priced based upon the provider's cost estimate.
 Ramps are priced by the linear foot and participants choose a provider.
 The State regularly solicits input from providers on the appropriateness of the per foot rate and adjusts this rate based upon changes in lumber costs.
 There is no single rate for all ramps.
 Phoenix includes a spreadsheet which gathers data on such things as number of feet of ramp, number of decks, turns, etc. This automatically calculates the cost of the ramp.
 For all other modifications, competitive bids are solicited and the lowest responsive bid is accepted.
 Cost is the evaluation criteria for all other modifications.
 The State does not establish rate minimums or maximums for other modifications.
-The environmental modification specialist will review bid rates and ask for adjustments if there is no appropriate bid returned based upon the specifications and, through Phoenix, puts them out for bid to all providers covering the geographical area.
-Provider submit a bid and a winning bid is declared.
+The environmental modification specialist will review bid rates and ask for adjustments if there is no appropriate bid returned based upon the specifications of the job.
+Home modifications are done by bid.
+An employee of the SMA provides specifications for all modifications and, through Phoenix, puts them out for bid to all providers covering the geographical area.
+Providers submit a bid and a winning bid is declared.
 The case manager authorizes the service at the bid level and the provider uses EVV/Phoenix to bill.
 The paid amount cannot exceed the winning bid level.

 Changes in rate determination methods and rate changes are primarily communicated through the quarterly MCAC (Medical Care Advisory Committee) meetings on an as needed basis as well as monthly IHS conference calls.
 Further, waiver renewals, amendments, and rate updates are communicated to the public through public notices and subsequent public meetings and webinars.
 Comments are solicited through these communications.
-For clarification, the rate for RN Care Coordination services was based on a cost build up model driven by RN salaries projected to be experienced in pediatric care.
+For clarification, the rate for Nurse Care Coordination services was based on a cost build up model driven by RN salaries projected to be experienced in pediatric care.
 The compensation statistics used were from SC Office of Human Resources (for state employees) but modified for a percentage of 10% to allow for private sector differential.
 These rates are not used in any other SC Medicaid program.
 The rates for RN and LPN Services are the same as those provided under the State Plan.